EcoDesign Lot 20: Everything you need to know

 By Ryan Shaw

-We break down everything you need to know about the new Lot 20 EcoDesign legislation and how it will change the electric heating industry in 2018.
+We break down everything you need to know about the Lot 20 EcoDesign legislation and how it will change the electric heating industry.

 Lot 20 is the name given to new legislation that marks the biggest change the electric heating industry has undergone in some time.
-The new legislation, which came into force at the beginning of 2018, is set to improve the efficiency and performance of electric heaters.
+The legislation, which came into force at the beginning of 2018, is designed to improve the efficiency and performance of electric heaters.

 According to Lot 20 legislation, all local space heaters for sale in the EU will need to adhere to these new rules, even if they’ve been manufactured overseas.
 So what does that mean for the industry and, more importantly, for you?